Back at College and Broke Already

 For example, if you find yourself buying bottled water every day, consider getting a reusable water bottle and bring it with you.
 Not only will you save money, you’ll save the environment, too by disposing less plastic.

 Are the ATM and bank charges racking up?
 If your bank does not have an ATM on campus or nearby, consider opening an account with one that has.
 You’ll save money on each transaction, which could amount to a nice-chunk-of-change each week.
 If your bank charges a monthly fee for making purchases with a debit card, estimate your needs for the week and use cash instead of your debit card.

 Use credit cards sparingly

 A credit card is good to have when you have an emergency expense, but if you are using credit to purchase every-day items and carrying a balance, you may be digging a financial hole.
 The average graduating senior has as much as $4,100 of card debt, which may take more than ten years to repay when making minimum payments at 18.9 percent interest.
 That $4,100 balance may cost an extra $2,500 in interest – money that could have been spent somewhere else.

 After a review of your weekly or monthly expenditures, you’ll have a tool to create a sound financial plan.

 Your spending plan will help you set limits and prioritize.
 Plus, you will determine what you really need vs. what you want.
 You’ll learn whether you can afford to purchase that pair of designer jeans or put off the purchase for a while.

-- "If I want to purchase an item now, what will I have to give up to keep within my weekly plan?”
+- If I want to purchase an item now, what can I adjust to stay within my weekly budget?

-Your college experience is a great time for you to spread your wings and experience independence for the first time, and staying debt free will help empower you to reach your goals.
+Your college experience is a great time for you to spread your wings and experience independence for the first time -- and staying debt free will help empower you to reach your goals.